auth0/docs/articles/tokens/refresh-token/current/index.md

 Refresh Tokens must be stored securely by an application since they allow a user to remain authenticated essentially forever.
 :::

-For more information on how to implement this using the Regular Web App Login Flow, refer to our tutorial, [Call API Using the Regular Web App Login Flow](/flows/guides/regular-web-app-login-flow/call-api-using-regular-web-app-login-flow).
+For more information on how to implement this using the Authorization Code Flow, refer to our tutorial, [Call API Using the Authorization Code Flow](/flows/guides/auth-code/call-api-auth-code).
 For other grants, see [API Authorization](/api-auth).

 ::: note
 If the response did not include a Refresh Token, check that you comply with the [Restrictions](#restrictions-on-refresh-token-usage) listed in this document.